hassaanqazi847/Automated-Plant-Disease-Detection/README.md

 > Full dataset is not included here due to size.
 Please download it from the link above.
 ---

-⚙️ Project Workflow
+## Project Workflow

--The project follows these main steps:
+- The project follows these main steps:
--Data Preprocessing – resize images, normalize pixel values, and split into train/test sets.
+- Data Preprocessing – resize images, normalize pixel values, and split into train/test sets.
--Model Training – train a CNN model using TensorFlow/Keras.
+- Model Training – train a CNN model using TensorFlow/Keras.
--Model Evaluation – assess accuracy, loss, and generate evaluation metrics.
+- Model Evaluation – assess accuracy, loss, and generate evaluation metrics.
--Deployment – provide a simple Streamlit app to make real-time predictions.
+- Deployment – provide a simple Streamlit app to make real-time predictions.
 ---

-🌍 Real-World Applications
+## Real-World Applications

--This project can be applied in agriculture to help:
+- This project can be applied in agriculture to help:
--Farmers detect potato plant diseases early and reduce crop loss.
+- Farmers detect potato plant diseases early and reduce crop loss.
--Researchers analyze large datasets of plant leaves for disease patterns.
+- Researchers analyze large datasets of plant leaves for disease patterns.
--AgriTech companies build mobile or web apps for plant disease detection.
+- AgriTech companies build mobile or web apps for plant disease detection.
 ---